vanquish3r/banterlateshow/README.md

 ### 1. Remix this app for your own, live version in seconds

-Then click **Show** on the top right of this window and then **Open in new window** to see the live app in its own window, with a free `glitch.me` domain ready to share.
+Then click **Preview** at the bottom of this window and then **Preview in new window** to see the live app in its own window, with a free `glitch.me` domain ready to share.

 📝 _Make sure to log into Glitch to save your new app or else it will expire in 5 days._